 Assignment of functions between IAASA and the ODCE

-Regulation 32 of Statutory Audits Directive Regulations 2016 (SI 312 of 2016) provides that IAASA shall be designated as the competent authority for the oversight of statutory auditors and audit firms.
+S930A of the Companies Act 2014 provides that IAASA shall be designated as the competent authority for the oversight of statutory auditors and audit firms.
 In addition, IAASA is responsible for public oversight, quality assurance, investigations and penalties of third-country auditors and audit entities.

 Among the tasks ascribed to IAASA are: